Private railway: Japan

 Among private railways in Japan, the Japan Private Railway Association categorizes 16 companies as "major" operators.
-These same companies also utilize quadruple track and skip-stop services like varying hierarchies of express trains.
-They are often profitable and tend to be less expensive per passenger-kilometer than JR trains that also run less dense regional routes, and assumed a heavy burden of the former JNR debt.
+They are often profitable and tend to be less expensive per passenger-kilometer than JR trains that also run less dense regional routes.
 Private railways corporations in Japan also run and generate profits from a variety of other businesses that depend on the traffic generated through their transit systems: hotels, department stores, supermarkets, resorts, and real estate development and leasing.

-Japan railways whether government run, semi-public, or private business, are regulated by the Ministry of Land, Infrastructure, Transport and Tourism.
+Japanese railways, whether government run, semi-public, or private business, are subject to the regulations enforced by the Railway Bureau of the Ministry of Land, Infrastructure, Transport and Tourism.
 They may join unions such as National Railway Workers' Union and General Federation of Private Railway and Bus Workers' Unions of Japan, but their abilities to call a strike is severely limited by government legislation; there is very little tolerance for railway work stoppage.
 Employees of private railways may legally strike but its unheard of in Japan.
 There have only been two notable railroad strikes in Japanese history, both by employees of government run entities (government employees are legally barred from striking): One in 1973, and a major strike protesting the breakup (and layoffs of tens of thousands of employees) of JNR in 1985.

 Though private railways such as industrial railways have existed in Japan they are not deemed shitetsu nor mintetsu in Japanese, as their purpose is not public transit.

-Tokyo Metro is a member of Japan Private Railway Association but is under special laws and its stock is owned by the Japanese Government and Tokyo Metropolis (pending privatization).
-Whether Tokyo Metro counts as Shitetsu depends on the speaker.
+Tokyo Metro is a member of Japan Private Railway Association but is under special laws and its stock is owned by the Japanese Government and the Tokyo Metropolitan Government (pending privatization).
+The Japan Private Railway Association counts Tokyo Metro as one of the 16 major private railways.